farzadgo/v2/content/works/endless-twist.md

 # Exhibition at Jahresausstellung 2023

-- 1–channel projection of *endlesstwist.xyz* on a worn-out advertising banner belonging to a construction site in Bremen Überseestadt, 2-channel audio composition
-- Steel scaffold tubes, cast iron scaffolding couplers, wireless mouse and keyboard
+- 1–channel projection of *endlesstwist.xyz* on a worn-out advertising banner belonging to a construction site in Bremen Überseestadt, 2-channel audio composition, steel scaffold tubes, cast iron scaffolding couplers, wireless mouse and keyboard
 - 18:00 minutes loop
 - Exhibition: Jahresausstellung, Speicher XI A, Bremen Germany
 - 17 – 22 November 2023